 SUID Card: All Syracuse University students will be issued a SUID Card.
 Keep your SUID card on you at all times.
 This card will allow you access to Dineen Hall and other University facilities.
 Visit the Office of ID Card Services in Room 206 of Steele Hall to have your SUID card issued to you.
 Bring your passport with you.

 Dineen Hall & Maps of the University: Your new Syracuse "home," Dineen Hall is located at 950 Irving Avenue, Syracuse, New York, 13244.
 Download this map of the University's main campus.
 Other maps of the University and surrounding areas can be found online.

-Course Syllabi & Textbooks: After you select courses and complete the registration process, you should be able to access the syllabus for each course by logging in to Blackboard using your NetID and password.
+Course Syllabi & Textbooks: After you select courses and complete the registration process during orientation, you should be able to access the syllabus for each course by logging in to Blackboard using your NetID and password.
 Once you are logged in, go into the “Office of Student Life” community and select the link to "Course Syllabi."
 Review each course syllabus before you start classes.
 The course syllabus will also identify the textbook(s) that you will need to purchase for the course.
 You may purchase textbooks online or at Dineen Hall during orientation.

 Lockers: Each student will be assigned a locker in Dineen Hall for personal use.
 You will learn of your locker assignment during LL.M.
 Orientation.
 You will need to purchase a combination/key lock to secure your locker.

 Final Details: During orientation and prior to the start of the academic semester, LL.M. students should work to address any remaining items pertaining to housing, parking, health insurance, etc. (see the complete list above).
 Feel free to e-mail email@example.com with any questions.